-As visitors to Berlin wander the city, hitting all of its top landmarks, they may wonder about the end chapter of a character that keeps getting referenced.
-Adolf Hitler left an undeniable stamp on the capital of Germany - both its history and literal structure.
-Unter den Linen and Brandenburger Tor, Olympic Stadium, Berliner Dom were all structurally altered under the Führer's influence.
+As visitors to Berlin wander the city, hitting all of its top landmarks, they may wonder what happened to one of the most influential figures in Germany history.
+Adolf Hitler left an undeniable stamp on the capital of Germany - both its history and architecture.
+He moved the famed Siegessäule, designed the illustrious Olympic Stadium, and engineered the Holocaust.

-Hitler's bunker is just one of the structures largely destroyed after WWII.
+One such site is Hitler's bunker where he committed suicide along with some of his most ardent followers.
+The bunker was largely destroyed during WWII and has since been covered up and was forgotten for many years.
 The site of demise for one of the 20th century's most sinister villains is now just a parking lot and plaque.

 This was part of German policy to avoid neo-Nazis making pilgrimages to major Nazi landmarks.
 This changed in 2006 when a small plaque with a diagram of the space below was installed in time for the World Cup.